My First Add-in Help

-Due to the fact that this template is setup to operate over 150 buttons, chances are there is going to be lines of code that your don't end up using.
+Due to the fact that this template is set up to operate over 150 buttons, chances are there are going to be lines of code that you don’t end up using.
 I recommend that you comment any unused lines of code out so that your add-in does not cycle through code lines that are not needed.

 You can comment code out by either manually placing an apostrophe in front of a specific line of code or you can highlight of area of code and use the Comment Block button within your Edit toolbar.